 - The Eldercare Locator is similar, but can put you in touch with the local office where you can make an appointment to talk with an information specialist (call 800-677-1116, toll-free).

 Services paid for by Medicare

-- A physical therapist to assist with strengthening muscles
+- A physical therapist to assist with rehab

-If you think you and your relative could benefit from either of these services, ask the doctor for a referral.
+If you think your family could benefit from either of these services, ask the doctor for a referral.

 Contact us at 707.477.0700